54481andrew/pathogen-spillover-forecast/README.md

 The subdirectories are

-- Data: Contains the data-sets that describe *M. natalensis* presences, as well as other rodent presences that are used as background data.
+- Data: Contains the datasets that describe *M. natalensis* presences, as well as other rodent presences that are used as background data.
 The Excel file contains 2 spreadsheets.
 The first contains all literature records of genetically (or morphologically) confirmed *M. natalensis* rodents.
 The second spreadsheet is a cleaned version of the first; entries that were obtained through personal communication, museum specimens only, etc. are filtered out.
+A copy of this cleaned version (Mastomys_natalensis_presences.csv) is converted into a CSV file that is read into R script files for analysis.
 - Figures_Fits: Contains all figure outputs from the fitting process, as well as the final tif of the prediction.
-- Models: created at run time.
-Used to temporarily hold model files generated by Train_Reservoir_Learners.r code, and deleted after the model is fit.
+- Models: This directory is created at run time and used to temporarily hold model files generated by Train_Reservoir_Learners.r code.
+It is deleted after the fitting process is complete.
 - Tools: Contains a script with additional functions called Functions.r

 To re-derive all data-processing and model fitting performed for this